casact/chainladder-python/docs/Datasets.rst

 Datasets
 ========

 The chainladder package comes pre-installed with 20 datasets.
-These can be accessed via :func:`load_dataset` in the :mod:`datasets` module.
+These can be accessed via :func:`load_dataset` in the :mod:`UtilityFunctions` module.

 =========================  =================================================================
 Dataset       		   Description